A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Discontinuous Galerkin scheme

-In order to keep our paper self-contained, we begin this section by briefly recalling some basic notations.
-Details can be found in, e.g. \cite{Di_Pietro_2012}.
-We employ a discontinuous Galerkin (dG) finite element method for spatial discretisation. \begin{definition}[Finite element space] Let $\Omega$ be decomposed into a set $\mathcal{T}$ of disjoint polyhedra $\{T \}$.
-Let $h_T$ denote the \textit{diameter} of $T$.
-We use the notation $\mathcal{T}_h$ for a \textit{mesh} $\mathcal{T}$ with mesh size $h$.
-We define $\mathcal{F}_h^i$ as the set of common \textit{interfaces} of cells in the mesh $\mathcal{T}_h$, and $\mathcal{F}_h^b$ as the set of \textit{boundary faces} on the boundary $\partial \Omega$.
-We set
+We employ a discontinuous Galerkin (dG) finite element method for spatial discretisation.
+To ensure our paper is self-contained, we start this section by briefly recalling some basic notations.
+Details can be found in, e.g., \cite{Di_Pietro_2012}. \begin{definition}[Finite element space] Let $\Omega \subset R^d$ with $d=2,3$ be decomposed into a set $\mathcal{T}$, called a \emph{mesh}, of disjoint polyhedra $\{T \}$.
+Each $T \in \mathcal{T}$ is called a \emph{mesh element}.
+Let $h_T$ denote the \emph{diameter} of $T$ and the \emph{mesh size} is defined as $h:=\max_{T \in \mathcal{T}}h_T$.
+We use the notation $\mathcal{T}_h$ for $\mathcal{T}$ with mesh size $h$.